ErnestThePoet/OpenCL-Device-Helper/README.md

   - The calculated `local_size_ret` is as much as is possible within the give divice's capability.
 The calculated element in `global_size_ret` is the minimum multiple of the corresponding element in `local_size_ret` not less than the corresponding element in `work_item_size`.
   - For instance, `work_item_size`=[30, 55], `local_size_ret`=[16, 16], and then `global_size_ret`=[32, 64].

+All public member functions of `CLDeviceHelper` may throw a `std::runtime_error` if an error occurs.
+You should handle them properly.

 #### Happy Coding!